Ajay5847/Ajay5847/README.md

-- 👋 Hi, I’m @Ajay5847
+- 👋 Hi, I’m M Ajay Kumar
-- 👀 I’m interested in programming
+- 👀 I’m a Passioante Programmer, my passio lies in Data Structures and Algorithms.
 - 🌱 I’m a Full Stack Web Developer with expertise in MERN Stack

 <!---